 The loss of any laptop belonging to the institution must be reported to the IT Service Desk.
 If you know of an institutional laptop that does not have encryption please contact the IT Service Desk.

 More information can be found in the Mobile Device Security Policy.

 City advises all members of staff and students to only use institutional devices when they are away on business (incl. field work).
-If possible store data on OneDrive, and not on the mobile device.
+If possible store data on OneDrive and not on a mobile device.